The Bankrate promise

 - Breaking up with a PFM tool can be a hassle, as it may not be easy to transfer all of your financial data to a new tool.
 It’s important to carefully consider your long-term commitment to a PFM tool before choosing one.

-When you think about your money, your brain may be pulled in a number of different directions: the cash coming into your checking account, the expenses you pay each month, the charges on your credit card and the funds you’re investing to grow for retirement.
-Instead of juggling all those amounts in separate places, personal financial management – commonly referred to with its acronym of PFM – uses technology to make sense of those dollars and cents.
+When you think about your money, your brain may be pulled in a number of different directions: the cash coming into your checking account, the expenses you pay each month, the charges to your credit card and the funds you’re investing to grow for retirement.

 How is PFM different from budgeting?

 So is personal financial management just a fancy way of saying “budgeting?”
 Not exactly.
 Following a budget is indeed part of personal financial management, but PFM has evolved into something much bigger, says Nate Gardner, chief customer officer at MX, a company that builds data-driven products for banks and credit unions such as U.S. Bank, Barclays and BBVA.